 RSSB Rail Carbon Tool Training

-The Network Rail Environmental and Social Minimum Requirements standard requires certain rail projects (those with over £1 million spend on civils, track and Overhead Line Equipment (OLE)) to undertake a carbon assessment using the RSSB Rail Carbon Tool.
-Projects must demonstrate that they have undertaken an assessment and used the results to influence design and construction.
+Network Rail’s Environmental and Social Minimum Requirements standard requires rail projects (those with over £1m spend on civils, track and overhead line equipment) to undertake a carbon assessment using the RSSB Rail Carbon Tool.
+The RSSB Rail Carbon Tool is free for RSSB members and non-members working in the GB rail sector.
+Projects must demonstrate that they have used the results to influence design and construction.

-This training will be delivered by Elliot Shiers.
-Elliot is a practitioner member of the Institute of Environmental Management and Assessment (IEMA) with eight years of experience in delivering environmental and sustainability management solutions on complex and nationally significant rail infrastructure projects.
+Elliot Shiers, Practitioner member of the Institute of Environmental Management and AssessmentElliot has eight years' experience in delivering environmental and sustainability management solutions on complex and nationally significant rail infrastructure projects.

 We recognise that every organisation is different, so we work directly with organisations to develop bespoke courses.
 This course can be developed in a modular format to allow for flexible remote delivery to suit your needs.
 The modular approach will also allow for time between modules to apply the learning and reflect with colleagues and trainers.

 If you would like to discuss a bespoke training course, remotely or at a location of your choice, please email email@example.com.
 We will contact you and discuss your requirements to understand how we can tailor the course for your target audience.